bueckerlars/AgriNode/README.md

 * **Battery Selection:** Choosing a suitable LiPo or 18650 battery with sufficient capacity is crucial.
 * **Battery Management:** Using a BMS module protects the battery from damage and enables safe charging.
 * **Solar Integration (Optional):** A small solar module can be used in conjunction with a solar charge controller to charge the battery and extend operating time.

-## Note on Nutrient Measurement

-*(This section was already in English in the previous translation)*

-## Learning from Existing Projects

-*(This section was already in English in the previous translation)*

 ## Contributing